Jaydevtest/tooling/README.md

 /usr/share/nginx/html
 ```

-## If you require permission to GCP or Gitlab resources, please talk to dare@propitix.com
+## If you require permission to GCP or Gitlab resources, kindly talk to dare@propitix.com